shuos-rst/polonium-bot/README.md

-.woop | sends a random image of the pokemon wooper .gme | ask polonium their opinion on gamestop stock .rblx | ask polonium their opinion on roblox stock .miku | returns a link to miku chug jug
+.woop | sends a random image of the pokemon wooper .gme | ask polonium their opinion on gamestop stock .rblx | ask polonium their opinion on roblox stock .miku | sends a random image of miku!

 more coming soon!